 Dr Livingstone has worked for 28 years in the vocation and higher education sectors.
-His most recent employment was 19 years as Principal of Marcus Oldham College.
-Marcus Oldham attracts students who study tertiary courses in agriculture, agribusiness and equine management.
-He has held senior positions at agricultural colleges in both Queensland and Victoria.
-Dr Livingstone's PhD is in higher education and he holds degrees in School Management, Further Education & Training, Business and Agriculture.
-He has served on the Victorian Higher Education Advisory Committee and is a past Board Member of Independent Higher Education Australia.
-His early years included working for eight years on large cattle stations in New South Wales,

-Queensland and the Northern Territory.
+His most recent employment was 19 years as Principal of Marcus Oldham College, a tertiary agriculture institution based in Victoria.
+Dr Livingstone's PhD is in higher education, and he holds tertiary qualifications in School Management, Further Education & Training, Business and Agriculture.
+In addition to his board position with PIEFA, he is a Director of RMIT Training, a company owned by RMIT University.
+He has served on the Victorian Government Higher Education Advisory Committee and is a past Board Member of Independent Higher Education Australia and the Council of Private Higher Education.
+His early years included working for eight years on large cattle stations in New South Wales, Queensland, and the Northern Territory.